CalebJohn/joplin-filesystem/README.md

 The `.links` directory is a helper folder to make linking easy.
 It contains a symlink (named by id) to every note and resource.
 This makes it easy to take a Joplin link `[title](:/f9a1ba9631c346efa7ca1eb1d38dd64f)` and turn it into `[title](/path/to/mount/.links/f9a1ba9631c346efa7ca1eb1d38dd64f)`.

 The `.tags` folder holds all the tags as subfolders.
-Each tag subfolder contains symlinks to the notes that have that tag.
+Each tag subfolder contains symlinks all notes with that tag.

 The `<folders>` are just all the top level folders in Joplin.
 They represent the notebook/note structure of Joplin.

 ## Usage
 Ensure you have a valid python installation (tested on python 3.7, but should work up to 3.9).

-Install dependencies, either
+Install dependencies, either:

 ```
 poetry install